horsada/Spatial_Finance_Transport/README.md

 - Spatial_Finance_Transport/ARoads: For code and data specific to A-roads
 - Spatial_Finance_Transport/minorRoads: For code and data specific to minor roads

-A brief summary of each folder and its contents/purpose is shown below.
+A high-level summary of each directory and its contents/purpose is shown below.
 - dataAPI:
     - Notebooks to retrieve information on traffic and GHG emissions in the UK.
     - Function to extract information (e.g. specific sites from langtitude and longtitude) and feature extraction